Halgara

 Halgara is a panchayat village in the state of Maharashtra, India.
 Administratively, Halgara is under Nilanga Taluka of Latur District in Maharashtra.
 The village of Halgara is 15 km by road east of the town of Nilanga, 5 km by south of town of Aurad Shahajani.

 There are two villages in the Halgara gram panchayat: Halgara and Rajewadi.
-Halgara is one of the largest villages in Nilanga taluka with a population of 12,000.
-There are many temples in Halgara village.
-Narsinh Mandir is one of the famous temples.
-One of the oldest temples is Narayan Deul, which is also a famous temple.

 Demographics

 In the 2001 census, the village of Halgara had 5,844 inhabitants.
 There are two Buddhist temples in Halgara where people go for prayer every day.